spookykokojunge/DmaCs2Esp/README.md

 # Getting Started
 ## Prerequisites
-This program requires the following DLLs to be in the root directory when running:
+This program requires the following DLLs to be in the root directory when running(folder with the tool inside):

 - FTD3XX.dll
 - leechcore.dll